-Southern Idaho's Raft River valley (Figure]) lies in a north-trending basin, warped and downfaulted in late Cenozoic time.
-The basin is filled to an inferred depth of 1800 to 2000 m (5900 to 6600 ft).2 Faults located near the Raft River facility (Figure 2) include the Narrows Structure, thought to be a northeast-trending normal fault, dipping steeply toward the southeast, and the Bridge Fault, a north-trending fault, dipping steeply toward east.
+The Raft River valley (Figure 1), in southern Idaho, lies in a north-trending basin, warped and downfaulted in late Cenozoic time.
+The basin is filled with Cenozoic sediments to an inferred depth of 5900 ft (1800 m) to 6600 ft (2000 m).
+Faults located near the Raft River Facility (Figure 2) included the Narrows Structure, thought to be a northeast-trending normal fault, dipping steeply toward the southeast, and the Bridge Fault, a north-trending normal fault, dipping steeply toward east.

-RRGI-4 (Figure 3) located 475 m (1559 ft) south of RRGE-1 is 866 m (2840 ft) deep and is cased to a depth of 560 m (1840 ft).
+RRGI-4 (Figure 3) located 1559 ft (475 m) south of RRGE-1 is 2840 ft (866 m) deep and is cased to a depth of 1840 ft (560 m).
 RRGI-4 penetrates alternating sand, gravel, silt, and tuff (Figure 2) of the Raft River and Salt Lake Formations.
 Geologic relationships (Figure 2) indicate that the Narrows Structure should have been penetrated by RRGI-4.
-No evidence of faulting was revealed from return drill cuttings to total depth and borehole geophysical logging to a depth of 554 m (1820 ft).
-Faulting is suggested by the anomalously high temperature of 120 °C (250 °F) at a depth of 560 m (1840 ft).
+RRGI-4 is on the downthrown side of the Narrows Structure.
+No evidence of faulting was evident from return drill cutting to total depth and borehole geophysical logging to a depth of 1820 ft (554 m).
+Faulting is suggested by the anomalously high temperature of 250 °F (120 °C) at a depth of 1840 ft (560 m).